 Ondo Finance acts as the issuer: they hold the real underlying shares and wrap them in a blockchain token, giving you on-chain exposure to the stock’s price performance.

-This is a meaningfully different model from eToro or Bitpanda.
+This is a meaningfully different model from eToro.
 You’re not buying actual shares — you’re holding a tokenized representation of them.
 That brings its own regulatory and counterparty considerations.

 Key limitations to know: